emqx/emqx-docs/en_US/changes/gateway-4.4-to-5.1-incompatibility.md

 ### Management via HTTP API or Dashboard

-In version 4.x, there is no separate HTTP API and webpage for management.
-For example, if you want to query the device list for MQTT-SN, you need to use GET http://127.0.0.1:8081/api/v4/clients?protocol=mqtt-sn.
+In EMQX 4.x, there is no separate HTTP API and webpage for management.
+For example, if you want to query the device list for MQTT-SN, you need to use `GET http://127.0.0.1:8081/api/v4/clients?protocol=mqtt-sn`.
 It is combined with the query interface for MQTT devices (even other protocols, i.e. CoAP, LwM2M, etc.).

-In 5.x, we provided more proprietary interfaces to accomplish these functions. e.g,  GET /api/v5/gateways/mqttsn/clients, and more newly added HTTP APIs:
+In EMQX 5.x, we provided more proprietary interfaces to accomplish these functions.
+For example, `GET /api/v5/gateways/mqttsn/clients`, and more newly added HTTP APIs:

 - [Gateways](https://www.emqx.io/docs/zh/v5.0/admin/api-docs.html#tag/Gateways)
 - [Gateway-Authentication](https://www.emqx.io/docs/zh/v5.0/admin/api-docs.html#tag/Gateway-Authentication)